-Investment properties are measure initially at cost, includes all directly attributable costs including the borrowing costs that are directly attributable to the construction of the assets and excludes the cost of day-to-day servicing of an investment property.
+Investment properties are measured initially at cost, includes all directly attributable costs including the borrowing costs that are directly attributable to the construction of the assets and excludes the cost of day-to-day servicing of an investment property.
 Subsequent to the initial recognition, investment properties are stated at fair value, which reflects market condition at the reporting date.
 Any unrealized gains arising from the change in the fair value of investment properties carried at fair value is recognized in equity against the "real estate reserve".
 Any unrealized losses resulting from remeasurement at fair value of investment properties carried at fair value is adjusted in real estate reserve to the extent of the available credit balance of this reserve.
 In case such losses exceed the available balance, the unrealized losses are recognized in the consolidated income statement.
-In case there are unrealized losses that have been recognized in the consolidated income statement in a previous financial year, the unrealized gains related to the current financial year is recognized to the extent of crediting back such previous losses in the consolidated income statement.
+In case there are unrealized gains related to the current financial year is recognized to the extent of crediting back such previous losses in the consolidated income statement.
 Any excess of such gains over such prior-year losses is added to the real estate reserve.